profound-labs/gentium-incantation-font/README.md

 Using the above letters and marks chanting texts can be opened, copied and edited even when this font is missing, or can't be applied (copying in email, or missing fonts on other people's computers).

-Without the font, the marks will simply show up as the default bar shapes.

 ## Unicode codepoints